North Hampshire Group Courses

 Some of the problems that our clients seek help for, are the very issues that may impact on their sex life and relationships, but we often fail to discuss this during our history taking, or in the treatment or therapy process.
 This may be because we feel that we don’t have enough knowledge and training on the subject, or maybe we feel embarrassed to talk about sex ourselves.
 Perhaps we are afraid of using the wrong language or terminology?

-Developed by Carol Graham, our workshops are intensive two- or three-day courses Designed to provide a sound knowledge of clinical sexology and therapeutic practice for practitioners working with clients who may present with issues in relation to their sex lives, or relationships.
+Developed by Carol Graham, our intensive two and three day workshops are designed to provide a sound knowledge of clinical sexology and therapeutic practice.
+Perfect for practitioners working with clients who may present with issues in relation to their sex lives, or relationships.

 Our workshops include:

 - Bringing Sex into the Therapy Room (2 Days)

 - The Nuts & Bolts of Sexual Function and Dysfunction (3 Days)